 The Sonde is a self-contained Signal Transmitter that is inserted into a pipe or sewer and used to locate blockages or trace the pipe.
-A Sonde is normally connected to a flexible push rod or may also be integrated into pipe inspection or other specialized equipment.
+A Sonde is normally connected to a flexible push rod or may also be integrated into pipe inspection or other specialized equipment such as HDD or auger boring machines.